Kilkenny: 056 778 6882 | Dublin: 01 525 2181 | Carlow: 059 918 6728

 9. Control access for your remote workforce

 The less access granted to an employee, the less a cybercriminal will have access to your businesses’ confidential data, should they gain control of an employee’s system.
+Zero Trust is a popular security framework that requires all users (both inside and outside your organisation) to be authenticated, authorised, and validated before being granted access to your business’s data and applications.

 10. Always be aware!

+And the final entry on our cyber security checklist is to always be aware.
 Whether in the office or working from home, your cybersecurity strategy should always be updated and revised to ensure it evolves alongside the threat landscape.
 Staying on top of your business’s cybersecurity is the best way to keep it robust.

 cybersecurity

-Ready to master cybersecurity for your remote workforce?
+Ready to master cyber security for your remote workforce?

 Keep your business and staff secure today with the top tips and tricks to overcoming the cyber-crimes that are targeting remote workers.